RandomPrototypes/libQuestMR/README.md

 Unofficial library that handles the communication with the Quest 2 for mixed reality and provides an easy bridge to OpenCV.
 Nearly ready for a first release.
 Already usable but the interface may change a little bit in future versions.
-A mixed reality capture software is on development [here](https://github.com/RandomPrototypes/RPMixedRealityCapture).
+A graphical interface is available [here](https://github.com/RandomPrototypes/RPMixedRealityCapture).

 The master branch is hosted at https://github.com/RandomPrototypes/libQuestMR